 “In the end, it depends on your type of work and how far your business has evolved,” says Juras.
 “When you start, buying a vertical mill is like getting your first car.
 You need it to get from point A to point B, to get you to work, etc. Once you’ve worked for a while and improved your situation, you move up to a better car.
 That’s the way it is with machine shops.
 Once they‘ve been in business and proved themselves—acquired more sophisticated parts to machine, started to product in volume, and accrued investment capital—they may find adding or moving up to a horizontal mill makes sense.”

 As your business grows, you’ll need more from your CNC machining hardware.
 Fusion 360 allows your team to collaborate effectively, make better use of your resources, and manage costs.
-Learn more about how you can maximize your machines with Fusion 360 here.
+Learn more about how you can maximize your vertical and horizontal milling machines with Fusion 360 here.